The Natural Health Guide to Food Additives

 Intended Purpose: Enhance the sweetness of a product without added sugar.
 Aspartame is a sugar substitute sold as Equal and NutraSweet.

 Safety Concern: The overall consensus of aspartame’s safety is that it is dangerous.
-Unless consumed in extremely minor quantities, artificial sweeteners increase risk of leukemia, lymphoma, and brain tumors and are likely associated with metabolic illnesses such as diabetes.
+Unless consumed in extremely minor quantities, artificial sweeteners increase the risk of leukemia, lymphoma, and brain tumors and are likely associated with metabolic illnesses such as diabetes.
 (6)

 Astaxanthin:

-Food Sources: Most known for its use in farmed salmon, trout and shrimp.
-Also found in carbonated beverages, cereals, gums, coffee, tea, frozen dairy desserts, processed vegetables, candies, baking mixtures and bread rolls.
+Food Sources: Most known for its use in farmed salmon, trout, and shrimp.
+Also found in carbonated beverages, cereals, gums, coffee, tea, frozen dairy desserts, processed vegetables, candies, baking mixtures, and bread rolls.

 Naturally found in nature, this color additive does not have to be listed because it is classified as an “unimportant color”.